Back to Resources

 n8n: Best Open-Source and Self-Hosted Flexibility

 n8n can be self-hosted, so organizations run the platform on their own infrastructure.
-This addresses concerns about vendor lock-in and data residency that cloud-only platforms can't solve.
+That addresses vendor lock-in and data residency concerns that cloud-only platforms can't solve.

 n8n's node-based editor provides deeper customization than some alternatives.
 Users can inject code at various points in workflows and create custom nodes through community extensions.
-This level of control appeals to engineers, while business users typically find n8n more difficult than Zapier due to its density and technical focus.
-Understanding the platform's execution model takes time and often needs dedicated expertise to manage at scale.
+Engineers tend to like it; business users typically find it more difficult than Zapier because of its density and technical focus.
+Understanding the execution model takes time and often needs dedicated expertise to manage at scale.

 Pros: Self-hosting provides data control and audit trail capabilities that meet compliance requirements for regulated industries.
-Organizations retain full ownership of their automation infrastructure and can migrate without vendor lock-in concerns.
-Code injection at any node and community-built nodes extend customization beyond drag-and-drop workflows.
+Organizations retain full ownership of their automation infrastructure and can migrate without vendor lock-in.
+Code injection at any node and community-built nodes extend customization beyond drag-and-drop.

 Cons: Initial setup needs technical skills, and self-hosting requires expertise for deployment, configuration, database management, and ongoing maintenance.
 The node-based interface is dense and less intuitive than Zapier or Make.